-- Camping is prohibited on Odbert Island except in emergency. - If required for field work, a hut may be erected on Ardery Island at the point specified on Map D. There are eight solid rock anchors available at this location.
-There is a refuge hut "Robinson Ridge Hut", on the mainland, located on Robinson Ridge (66°22.4'S 110°35.2'E), approximately 800 m west of Odbert Island (see Map A).
+- Camping is prohibited on Odbert Island except in emergency. - If required for field work, a temporary hut may be erected on Ardery Island at the point specified on Map D. There are eight solid rock anchors available at this location.
+There is a refuge hut "Robinson Ridge Hut", on the mainland, located outside the Area on Robinson Ridge (66°22.4'S 110°35.2'E), approximately 800 m west of Odbert Island (see Map A).